Keeping your loved one safe at home with dementia

 As one of the industry’s leading dementia home care specialists, we ensure that all of our carers receive dementia training so that they have the right skills and understanding required to care and support someone to live well with dementia.

-We also have dedicated dementia experts within our team; Jayne Vale is a dementia specialist and trainer for Helping Hands, promoting exemplary levels of dementia care throughout the company.
-She has been with us since 2004 and has a variety of dementia-related qualifications, including a Dementia Studies qualification from University of Worcester.
+We also have dedicated dementia experts within our team; Sarah Franklin is a dementia specialist for Helping Hands, promoting exemplary levels of dementia care throughout the company.
+She has been with us since 2016 and has a ‘Train the Trainer’ qualification from the Homecare Association for her work on dementia training.
+She is also a dementia ambassador for the Alzheimer’s Society.